Current tax issues when buying and selling shares

 Immediately upon foundation, he was assured in writing that he would be able to acquire 100 shares at par (call option) at a later date (max.
 5 years).
 He paid CHF 50,000 for this and declared it in his securities register.

 Due to personal differences, however, Prof. Grob and his colleagues went their separate ways and never exercised this right or sold the options.
 On the other hand, he was still "inactive" on the Board of Directors.

 In 2017, the owners of Med-Tech AG will receive a purchase offer of CHF 40,000,000 for 100% of the shares (a total of 2,000 registered shares) in Med-Tech AG.
 However, the buyer (a US MedTech company) demanded as a prerequisite for such a purchase that the "problem" or option issue be resolved in advance with Prof. Grob.

-On August 25, 2017, Prof. Grob and the current shareholders of the MedTech company agreed on a payment of CHF 1,200,000 for the sale of the options or the waiver of exercising them and the resignation from the Board of Directors.
+On August 25, 2017, Prof. Grob and the current shareholders of the MedTech company agreed on a payment of CHF 1,200,000 for the sale of the options or the waiver to exercise them and the resignation from the Board of Directors.

 a) What are the tax consequences for Mr Grob?